andresako/money-test/README.md

 Added the animationUpdateListener to track the frame is displayed.
 Once the animation reach the frame 109 the first frame in the loop is changed to be the frame 131.

+## Part B - Add 2 new screens

+### Screen 2 - User accounts screen
+Simple screen same as the login, working with a ViewModel for all the logic, I decided to get the data every time the user reach this screen to get the most updated information.
+I added to this screen 2 TextView, first for "Hello user!" in case the full name is provided, the second one to display the TotalPlanValue
+Below that a RecyclerView to auto-populate all the different Accounts that the user can have.
+Clicking in one of the item will allow the user to go to the next screen.

+### Screen 3 - Individual account screen
+In this screen the user can check the individual account and add money to their Moneybox account.
+The data is provided by the previous screen via Intent.
+Once the user click to add money, the new value is shown if everything goes right.

+#### The application is full coded in Kotlin.
+#### MVVM pattern to separate the view, from the data, from the repository.
+#### I tried to keep it as clean as possible avoiding any hardcoded string or value using the proper file for it.
+#### Values like User Name or token is stored in Shared Preferences for simplicity, in case that more data is needed offline, I will use Room.
+#### Values for the third screen is passed via Intent to avoid duplication.
+#### All the calls are prepared to receive an Error and display it in screen if something goes wrong.

 # The Brief: